Lighting expert since 1979

 Lighting in a hotel is not only aesthetically important, but also technically complex.
 Here are some technical facts about lighting in hotel lobbies:

-Color temperature: Measured in Kelvin (K), the color temperature describes the appearance of the light.
+Color temperature: Measured in Kelvin (K), describes the color temperature the appearance of the light.
 Warm white lights (around 2700K-3000K) create a cozy atmosphere, while cool white lights (over 5000K) tend to be used in modern, minimalist lobbies.

 Color rendering index (CRI): This index indicates how accurately a light source reproduces the colors of objects compared to natural light.
 A high CRI (close to 100) is desirable in hotel lobbies, especially when works of art or decorative elements are illuminated.

-Dimmability: Many hotel lobbies use dimmable lighting systems to adjust the brightness depending on the time of day or desired atmosphere.
+Dimmability: Many hotel lobbies use dimmable lighting systems to adjust the brightness depending on the time of day or the desired atmosphere.
 Modern systems even allow programmable control of the lighting.

 Lighting control systems: Many hotels rely on automated lighting control systems.
 With motion sensors, daylight sensors and preset programs, the lighting can be adapted to the needs of the room in real time.